John Oakley Maund: Personal life

 Maund was born in Laverstock, Wiltshire, the son of William Herbert Maund and Lucy Maund.
 He served in the Royal Marine Artillery, reaching the rank of lieutenant.
-In July 1867, he married Mary Emily Baring, daughter of longtime Member of Parliament and Lord of the Treasury Major Henry Bingham Baring.
-She had been divorced in 1864 from Sir Richard Lewis Mostyn Williams-Bulkeley, 11th Baronet, with whom she had a son.
-Bulkeley had divorced her for adultery allegedly committed with Lieutenant-Colonel Henry Armitage of the Coldstream Guards.
-Mary Emily Maund died on 18 February 1887.
-Maund subsequently married Zoe Gertraud Dudgeon.
+In July 1867, he married Mary Emily Baring, daughter of long-time Member of Parliament and Lord of the Treasury Major Henry Bingham Baring.
+She had been divorced in 1864 from Sir Richard Lewis Mostyn Williams-Bulkeley, 11th Baronet, with whom she had a son; Bulkeley had divorced her for adultery allegedly committed with Lieutenant-Colonel Henry Armitage of the Coldstream Guards.
+Mary died on 18 February 1887.
+Maund subsequently married Zoe Gertrude Dudgeon (1868–1935), who outlived him and in 1927 became the second wife of the businessman Vincent Caillard.
 Maund was known for his quick temper.

 Mountaineer

 John Oakley Maund was a mountaineer during the period known as the silver age of alpinism in the second half of the 19th century, and a prominent member of the Alpine Club.
 He weighed 13.5 st at the height of his mountaineering career.

-From 3 to 5 August 1874 Maund made the third attempt to ascend the main summit of the Meije (Massif des Ecrins in the Dauphiné Alps) via the north ridge with guides Jean Martin and Johann Jaun.
+From 3 to 5 August 1874, Maund made the third attempt to ascend the main summit of the Meije (Massif des Ecrins in the Dauphiné Alps) via the north ridge with guides Jean Martin and Johann Jaun.
 The party had to halt the next day due to bad weather; however, the climb was shown to be perfectly feasible.

 In 1876 Maund made three first ascents in eight days in the Mont Blanc massif.
 On 31 July 1876 he ascended the Cordier Couloir on the north face of the 4122 m-high Aiguille Verte with Thomas Middlemore, Henri Cordier and guides Jakob Anderegg, Andreas Maurer and Johann Jaun.
 The route was not repeated until 1924, and according to Helmut Dumler is "one of the most respected achievements in the history of mountaineering, for the 900m couloir is set at an angle of up to 56°".
 Claire Engel notes that the party were all nearly obliterated by rockfall while they were crossing the bergschrund.
 The following week, on 4 August 1876, he ascended the Cordier route on the north face of Les Courtes, again with Thomas Middlemore, Henri Cordier and guides Jakob Anderegg, Andreas Maurer and Johann Jaun, followed by the 7 August 1876 first ascent of the east summit of Les Droites (the lowest of the Alpine 4000ers) with Thomas Middlemore, Henri Cordier and guides Johann Jaun and Andreas Maurer.
 This ascent was not without incident.
 In an article in the Alpine Journal Maund wrote:

 In 1881, on 31 July, he attempted the Mittellegigrat (north-east ridge) of the Eiger, with J. Baumann, Johann Jaun, Andreas Maurer and Emile Rey.
 This party reached the big step on the ridge, which is now surmounted with the aid of a fixed rope.
 The ridge was finally ascended in 1925 by Maki Yūkō, Fritz Amatter, Fritz Steuri and Samuel Brawand.